-Follow us on Instagram for travel tips/guides, group tours and other insights.
-Also, check out our Dominican Republic tours – we provide culturally immersive experiences with locals, cooking classes, retreats in the Dominican Alps and our famous Dominican Heritage Tours (featured in the NY Times).
+Subscribe to our newsletter or follow us on Instagram for travel tips/guides, group tours, and other insights.
+Also, check out the rest of our Dominican Republic travel guides + Dominican Republic tours – we connect you to culturally immersive experiences with locals, cooking classes, retreats in the Dominican Alps, and our famous Dominican Heritage Tours (featured in the NY Times).

 1. Catibia or Cativia (Empanadas de Yuca)

 A personal favorite of @dominicanabroad‘s, catibias are like wheat empanadas, but tastier!
 They’re made with grated yuca flour and filled with chicken, cheese, or any other creative filling.
 These are a delicacy that take a lot of time to make by hand (“guayando la yuca“) but are well worth the hard work.

 Guayando la yuca literally translates to “grating yuca” but is also a way to express that you’ve been working very hard.
 Both yuca and guayo (pictured above) are Taino words, as the Tainos used to guayar (grate) their sacred yuca.

 You can find them in the Monte Plata province and in traditional restaurants in the Colonial Zone.